selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

-This Endpoint create a Media.
+This endpoint create a Media.
 The allowed types for this endpoint are:

  - *vimeo* for video upload.
 The endpoint must receive the url of the video after the video is fully uploaded to vimeo servers by the client